jacobxperez/rams/README.md

 ### Features

+* Fluid and responsive grid system
 * Minimal design with no decorative styles
-* Fluid and responsive grid system
-* No more pixel units everything is set to relative units
+* No more pixels everything is set to relative units
 * Build on LESS with mixin library

 ## Contributing